 ExpressVPN provides multiple flexible options on Windows, letting you choose between using its native app or configuring it manually.
-These are your available options:
+These are the available options:

 - Method #1: Install ExpressVPN's Native App for Windows